bitsbakery/callme/readme.md

 ```
 The sample above does not require any additional explicit actions with `alice.subscription`, and the subscribed target (`alice`) is alive/valid for the whole lifetime of the subscription - by design.

-`Subscription` does not have a default constructor, so all member variables of `Subscription` type must be initialized in a member initializer list as shown above.
+`Subscription` does not have a default constructor, so all member variables of the `Subscription` type must be initialized in a member initializer list as shown above.
 If you need to weaken this requirement in order to have `Subscription` member variables that may be initialized later and/or optionally, wrap a subscription in `std::optional`:

 ```cpp
 struct Subscriber